-Used to compile and link the following files into the final firmware (binary, hex, elf, ... that will be programmed on the hardware):
+Used to compile and link the following files into the final executable (binary, hex, elf, ... that will be programmed on the hardware):

-- the microejapp.o (application),

-- the microejruntime.lib or microejruntime.a (platform),

-- the BSP C files (drivers).
+- the microejapp.o (application), - the microejruntime.lib or microejruntime.a (Platform runtime), - the BSP C files (C application files and Board Support Package).